jzxyouok/animoto_api_client_java/README.md

 * `mvn test` - Run all unit tests for the library.
 * `mvn package` - Create a JAR file of the library.
 * `mvn javadoc:javadoc` - Generate Javadoc documentation locally.
 * `mvn assembly:assembly` - Generate one uber-JAR with all dependencies in the JAR.
-This is useful for running the CLI interface.
+This is useful for running the CLI interface or SubmitJob.

 ### Creating a video using the Java client